breithbarbot/tools.sh/README.md

 # tools.sh
-> Tools for symfony 3.4 and later
+> Command tools for symfony 3.4 and later

 <br>